marosan28/general-knowledge-quiz/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to be able to play and get questions in a different order.
+        1. As a Returning Visitor, I want to be able to play with different usernames.
         2. As a Returning Visitor, I want to see my result bar while playing.